begoon/deno-svelte/README.md

 This is a simple KV editor for Deno Deploy KV storage.
 It is written in Svelte.

+The goal of the project is to demonstrate how to use Deno Deploy KV storage, locally and remotely, and how to build Svelte apps with Vite in Deno.

 The entry point is `main.ts`.
 This file runs Deno oak server to serve the API on `/kv/...` paths, allowing the Svelte app to access the KV storage, and the Svelte app itself.